samlaubscher/Stellar-Drift-Game-M2/README.md

 I wanted a way for players to be able to win the game, but not very easily otherwise they would get bored quickly, and gamers often like a challenge.

 ### User Goals
-As a user, I want to be able to play a game that has a visual appeal, with background music that fits with the theme.
+As a user, I want to be able to play a game that has a visual appeal, with background music that fits with the theme to make it more immersive.

-As a user, I want to be presented with the instructions and controls before the game starts.
+As a user, I want to be presented with the instructions and controls before the game starts so that I am comfortable with how to play.

+As a user, I want to be able to see my progression throughout the game so that I am aware of how well I am doing.

+As a user, I want to clearly see when my interactions with the game have an affect on it.

+As a user, I want to be able to easily mute any audio if required.

+As a user, I want to have the developers information available incase I want to check out their other work or make contact.

+As a user, I wanted to have a clear way to start the game, and to restart it if I die.

+As a user, I do not want the controls to be unreliable and buggy as this will ruin my experience.

+>A gamer can excuse flaws in graphics, but he will never tolerate poorly designed controls.
+Imagine how unhappy the user who accidentally tapped All In instead of Fold in the middle of a poker round would be. - (Bura and Coates, 2012, p.43)

 wireframes etc for design process